|Course code: 176203||Subject title: STATISTICS I|

 An introduction to basic statistical concepts on data analysis, stressing on the role of Statistics in Economy and Business.

-Topics of interest will cover sources of statistical data, data files management; descriptive analysis of univariate and bivariate data real data; description and analysis of temporal data and Index numbers.
+Topics of interest will cover sources of statistical data, data files management; descriptive analysis of univariate and bivariate data real data; description and analysis of temporal data.
 The use of different statistical packages will be fundamental in data analysis.
 Basic notions of probability and random variables are also introduced.

 At the end of the semester students must be able to: